-Wool fabric has an almost comfort food sense about it.
-When I think of it, I feel cozy and warm.
+Wool fabric has a comfort food sense about it.
+When I think of this amazing natural fiber, I feel cozy and warm.
 Wait you say, it's scratchy and not easy to wear.
 Wool fibres have come a long way since then.
-Keep reading and you may change your mind about this wonderful natural fiber.
+Keep reading and you may change your mind about this wonderful product of nature.

 Wool fibres have been improved on over time, to eliminate the scratchy feel it can be known for.